 Adapting the new SCCs

 The structure and content of the SCCs has changed.
-The SCCs are no longer a “standard template” which can be added unaltered as an appendix to a SaaS agreement.
+The SCCs are no longer a “standard template” which can be added unaltered as an appendix to the data processing agreement, which forms part of a SaaS agreement.
 The new SCCs use a modular approach.
 The new SCCs must be substantially customised by adapting and removing any modules that do not apply.
-There are now 5 annexes that need to be customised and the total length of the SCCs is over 35 pages.
+There are annexes that need to be customised and the total length of the SCCs is over 35 pages.

 Transfer of data from the UK